It is one of the best loved stories of all time, and the second most famous Christmas story ever told.

 The tour will end with the intriguing fact that, in his original manuscript, Dickens forgot to reveal the fate of one of the novella's best-loved characters, before ending with the resounding repetition of that character's exclamation, "God Bless Us Every One!

-So join Richard Ebenezer Jones, for a journey through Scrooge's long night of the soul; and visit the locations that formed the backcloth against one of literature's best known and best loved stories was played out.
+So join Richard Ebenezer Jones, for a journey through Scrooge's long night of the soul; and visit the locations that formed the backcloth against which one of literature's best known and best loved stories was played out.